-- Peak demand of 180 kW occurred in May 2021. - Average demand over the past 12 months was 99 kW. - The average electric cost over the past 12 months was \$0.123/kWh, which is the blended rate that includes energy supply, distribution, demand, and other charges.
-This report uses this blended rate to estimate energy cost savings.
+- Peak demand of 182 kW occurred in September '21. - Average demand over the past 12 months was 126 kW. - The average electric cost over the past 12 months was \$0.146/kWh, which is the blended rate that includes energy supply, distribution, demand, and other charges.
+This report uses this blended rate to estimate energy cost savings. - This building is fed from a dedicated electric meter, and there is a contributing PV system.
+The chart indicates total building electricity building consumption.